 and a dust mask when machining CCA-treated wood to protect from splinters,

 flying debris, and inhalation of dust and wood particles.

 Wash hands thoroughly with soap

 after completing work with the CCA-treated wood and prior to eating, drinking

 Remove any clothing with CCA-treated

 be disposed of in a lined landfill, not an incinerator.

-trash goes to a lined landfill, call the Franklin County Solid Waste District
+For disposal options call the Franklin County Solid Waste District

 at 413-772-2438 or e-mail at email@example.com.